james-stevens/handshake-bridge/README.md

 ### Actions

 - Clone this project and go into the project durectory
-- Edit the file 'config' to meet your needs
+- Edit the file `config` to meet your needs
 - Run `./bin/setup`